How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Analysis of a Single Channel

 \subsection{Channel Lifetime}

 \begin{theorem}[Lifetime of Symmetric Channel] Let Alice and Bob have a channel with $w$ bitcoins, which they use to transfer single bitcoins to each other at a time.
 Each transfer consists of one coin sent by Alice with probability $1/2$ and by Bob with probability $1/2$.
-Then the expected lifetime of the channel from the state where Alice has $m$ bitcoins and Bob has $w - m$ bitcoins is

-\end{theorem} \begin{proof} Let $X_m$ denote the expected channel lifetime from the state where Alice has $m$ bitcoins.
-The recurrence relation can be derived from the asymmetric case, by substituting $p = 0.5$:
+Then the expected lifetime of the channel from the state where Alice has $m$ bitcoins and Bob has $w - m$ bitcoins is $X_m = w m - m^2$. \end{theorem} \begin{proof} Let $X_m$ denote the expected channel lifetime from the state where Alice has $m$ bitcoins and Bob has $w-m$.
+The channel lasts until one of the players reaches a balance of zero bitcoins.